cristianechitei/memory-game/README.md

 Click the following link: https://cristianechitei.github.io/memory-game/

 ## Instructions
-Click and match the cards displayed
+Click and match the cards displayed.

-As you progress the game counts your total number of clicks and time since you started the game Your end goal is to successfully finish the game using as little time & clicks as possible
+As you progress the game counts your total number of clicks and time since you started the game.

+Your end goal is to successfully finish the game using as little time & clicks as possible.

 ## About
 This game was created using HTML, CSS and JavaScript.
 The deck of cards is randomized at the beginning of each game, so no two games are the same.